scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 The HRRR data were downloaded from the University of Utah archive :cite:`Blaylocketal2017`.
 In addition, the authors would like to thank Alain Protat for providing the Sydney tornado wind data.
 PyDDA was partially supported by the Climate Model Development and Validation Activity of the Department of Energy Office of Science.
+Dr. Tsengdar Lee of the NASA Weather program provided funds that supported the development of MultiDop, a critical intermediate step toward the development of PyDDA.